Fabri-D/MythGenerator/README.md

 All generated content is fictional and produced by a fine-tuned language model trained on publicly available mythological sources.

 This project is intended for research and experimental purposes only.

+---

+## Data Source

+Training data was compiled from publicly available mythological articles retrieved via the Wikipedia API.

+Wikipedia content is available under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+The repository does not include raw Wikipedia articles or dataset copies.
+The published model weights are the result of a fine-tuning process and do not redistribute original source material.